wg-perception/object_tracker/README.md

 	$ roslaunch object_tracker track.launch

-Alternatively, if you prefer launching a different object detector or you want the maximum flexibility regarding topic names you can do this:
+Alternatively, if you prefer launching a different object detector or you want to use a different motion estimation you can do this:

-	$ rosrun object_recognition_ros server.py -c /path/to/recognition/config/file
+	$ rosrun object_recognition_ros server -c /path/to/recognition/config/file
-	$ rosrun object_tracker estimate_rotation_server.py
-	$ rosrun object_tracker multi_object_tracker.py
+	$ rosrun object_tracker multi_object_tracker.py -c /path/to/estimator/config/file

 ### Parameters
 There are various parameters that can be set to fine tune the rotation